Buzz-Lightyear/wordle_solver/README.md

 ![Bug](images/bug.png)

 # Future Improvements
+- Provide an option to color a box white again as an undo
 - Optimize the opening word to include say 2 vowels and no repeating characters.
 - Add literally all 5 letter words that exist to maximize chances of winning.
 - Validate that Next Word button can only be successfully hit when all colors are filled in for a row.